 - Prior notice of scheduled maintenance downtime should be provided by the SaaS provider.

-- The SaaS provider should give a notice of 45-60 days before a Major/Medium release in the Production environment, following the completion of validation in the validation environment.
+- The SaaS provider should give a notice of 45-60 days before a Major/Medium release in the production environment, following the completion of validation in the validation environment.
 This allows regulated organizations to conduct testing and validation of the new version of the cloud solution before it is released to the "Production" environment.

 - Customer support should be available 24 hours a day, 7 days a week.